KhanDevProject/Medication-App/README.md

 → In progress: For now, it is a very simple and basic graphical user interface can be used in Desktop.
 However, this will be improving into a more modern design for both Apps/Website.

-→ A user-friendly and simple GUI Medication Tracker App that helps users manage and keep track of their medications by providing reminders, dosage instructions, and a record of their medication history.
+→ A user-friendly and simple GUI Medication Tracker App that helps users manage and keep track of their medications by providing reminders with modern notification, dosage instructions, and a record of their medication history.

 →  Users can stay on top of their medication routines.
 They can set reminders for specific times or recurring intervals, ensuring they never miss a dose